nordic-institute/X-Road/doc/Manuals/ug-sec_x_road_security_hardening.md

 The hardening measures are grouped into three main sections:

-* Section [2](#2-x-road-operator-and-security-server-administrator-controls) — operating system and Admin UI hardening addressed to both roles.
+* Section [2](#2-x-road-operator-and-security-server-administrator-controls) — operating system, Admin UI and token PIN hardening addressed to both roles.
 * Section [3](#3-security-server-administrator-controls) — controls available to the administrator of an individual Security Server.
 * Section [4](#4-x-road-operator-controls) — controls available to the governing authority operating the Central Server and the Configuration Proxy.

 The section titles name the **role** the controls are addressed to, so that an administrator can tell at a glance which sections are theirs to read.
 Each main section then opens with an **Applies to** line naming the **components** those controls apply to, and a subsection repeats the line only where its scope is narrower than that of the section containing it.

 The two are stated separately because they do not coincide: the X-Road operator administers two components that differ in what can be hardened.
-The Configuration Proxy has no Admin UI and no web application users, so the user management and Admin UI controls of section [2](#2-x-road-operator-and-security-server-administrator-controls) are addressed to the operator but apply only to the Central Server.
+The Configuration Proxy has no Admin UI and no web application users, so the user management and Admin UI controls of section [2](#2-x-road-operator-and-security-server-administrator-controls) are addressed to the operator but apply only to the Central Server, while the token PIN policy in the same section applies to the Configuration Proxy too.
 Read the sections that name your role, and within them apply only what the **Applies to** line names for the components you run.

 Every section also carries a stable anchor that does not change when sections are renumbered, so that other documents — in particular the X-Road threat model \[[ARC-TM](#Ref_ARC-TM)\] — can cite a control without the citation breaking at the next revision.